 OK…Got it?
 Now let’s look at some of the more common, readily-available models…

 OK…now let’s look at a compact 9mm.
-Being the best-selling Glock made, the Model 19 has its share of enthusiastic users out there.
+Being the best-selling Glock make, the Model 19 has its share of enthusiastic users out there.
 Also, let’s not forget the after-market parts industry.
 The Model 19 probably has more third-party parts available than any other Glock.
-That said, the Model 19 is just about perfect for IWB- or OWB-concealed carry with its 4-inch barrel, slim inch-and-a-quarter width and 15 rounds in the magazine.
-I wrote before about how this pistol is the mirror that other compact 9mms are held up in front of to see how they measure up.
+That said, the Model 19 is just about perfect for IWB- or OWB-concealed carry with its 4-inch barrel, slim inch-and-a-quarter width, and 15 rounds in the magazine.
+As I have written about before, this pistol is the benchmark other compact 9mms are judged against.

 I know several people who carry a Model 19 and love it.
 It is no coincidence that Glock chose to release the Model 17 and the Model 19 first in their Gen5 configuration.
-They evidently reasoned that the 17, with its law enforcement following was a natural to get out to the public.
-The Model 19, being the best-selling Glock, was another sure bet in Gen5.
+The 17, with its law enforcement following, and the Model 19, being the best-selling Glock.

-The only complaint I’ve heard about the Gen5 Model 19 concerns the cutout at the front bottom of the frame – some shooters say it hurts their hand, as it lies at the point where their hand’s heel and palm meet the frame.
+The Gen5 Model 19 was generally well-received.
+The only complaint I’ve heard about the Gen5 Model 19 concerns the cutout at the front bottom of the frame.
+Some shooters say it hurts their hand, as it lies at the point where their hand’s heel and palm meet the frame.
 The sharp edge is the culprit, they say.
 This doesn’t seem to be an issue with the Model 17 due to its longer grip frame.
-This issue was addressed in the new Model 45 (below).
-Other than this issue, the Gen5 Model 19 has been well received.
+Fortunately, they also addressed this issue in the new Model 45 (below).

 Just as with the Model 17, there are several variations available for the Model 19.
 Depending upon your need, there is a configuration that should work for you.
 For competitors needing a red dot sight, the MOS models are indicated.
 You get the added benefit of forward slide serrations with those models, as well.

-It is still made in Gen3, along with Gen4 and Gen5.
+Glock still makes the 26 in Gen3, along with Gen4 and Gen5.
 This model is also able to use the greatest number of Glock 9mm magazines, eight.
 This gun’s standard capacity is ten rounds, but it can use all the Glock magazines up to thirty-three rounds.
 That’s versatility!
 Many people will buy a Model 26 in order to get the concealability it offers, and they also realize that they have the ability to use up to a thirty-three-round magazine.
 This is the best of both worlds for them.

 The Model 34 is not made as a Gen3 gun, only a Gen4 and Gen5.
 With either of those, however, you can get the MOS version that really brings out the tack-driving accuracy these guns are capable of.
 Put a good optic on the gun and you’re good, as I said earlier, “way out there!”
 Such is the Model 34.